MUSC 630 Principles of Music Technology

 The student will submit 7 projects that will be completed after the specified presentations are completed: 2 Lead Sheets Assignments, 2 Ensemble Arrangement Assignments, a Creating Clips Assignment, a Music Lab Design Assignment, and a Stem Arrangement Assignment.
 Each project must be completed in its suggested format.

 The student will write a 350-word paper explaining the basic functions of one Digital Audio Workstation (DAW) software and one Notation Software choice.
+The paper must include a title page, bibliography and include 2 scholarly source citations in Turabian Format.
 The student will also be required to give an example of a classroom Music Lesson that could utilize both DAW and Notation Software.

 Using a provided list for reference, the student will research technologies to integrate into a music education classroom.
 The student will search on one of the provided music stores and compile a list of exact technologies that he/she believes will provide value to his/her music education classroom.

-The student will explore multiple learning management systems and select the one that they believe would provide the most value to himself/herself as an educator.
-The student will write an informal, 250-word paper detailing the features of the selected system and the reasons they believe the system would would be of value in measuring student progress.
+The student will explore multiple learning management systems and select the one that he/she believes would provide the most value to himself/herself as an educator.
+The student will write an informal, 250-word paper detailing the features of the selected system and the reasons he/she believes the system would would be of value in measuring student progress.